Efficient and Accurate Optimal Transport with Mirror Descent and Conjugate Gradients: A Mirror Descent Framework for Optimal Transport

-While SA (Alg. \ref{alg:sinkhorn-proj}) can be used to solve the Bregman projection problem given in (\ref{eq:projection-step}) for the OT problem, we find that as MD step $t$ grows, the convergence rate of SA declines.
-For an alternative solution, we turn to the non-linear conjugate gradients (NCG) method from the numerical optimization literature \citep{fletcher1964function, Nocedal}.
-NCG methods take descent directions ${\vp^0 = -\nabla f(\vx^0)}$ and ${\vp^{k+1} \leftarrow -\nabla f(\vx^k) + \beta_k \vp^k}$, and iterate ${\vx^{k+1} \leftarrow \vx^{k} + \alpha \vp^k}$.
-Various formulas for computing $\beta_k$ exist, which (given optimal $\alpha$) guarantee convergence in at most $n^\prime$ iterations for quadratic objectives, where $n^\prime \leq n$ is the number of distinct eigenvalues of $\nabla^2f$.
-Further, the objective decreases faster if eigenvalues form a small number of tight clusters \citep{stiefel1958kernel, kaniel1966estimates, Nocedal}.
-The Polak-Ribiere (PR) method is especially relevant to our efforts:
+SK converges more slowly at low temperatures \citep{kosowsky1994invisible}.
+For a faster alternative, we develop Alg. \ref{alg:ncg-proj} based on non-linear CG (NCG) methods \citep{fletcher1964function, Nocedal}, which we now briefly review.
+Given an objective $g$, NCG takes descent directions ${\vp^{(0)} = -\nabla g(\vz^{(0)})}$ and ${\vp^{(k)} \leftarrow -\nabla g^{(k)} + \beta^{(k)} \vp^{(k-1)}}$, and iterates ${\vz^{(k+1)} \leftarrow \vz^{(k)} + \alpha^{(k)} \vp^{(k)}}$, where $\alpha^{(k)}$ is the step size.
+Optimal $\alpha^{(k)}$ has a closed-form solution for quadratics, but for general non-linear objectives, line search is necessary to find suitable step sizes $\alpha^{(k)}$.
+Many formulas for computing $\beta^{(k)}$ exist; for quadratic objectives, they are equivalent and guarantee convergence in at most $n^\prime$ iterations, where ${n^\prime \leq n}$ is the number of distinct eigenvalues of $\nabla^2 g$.
+Further, the objective decreases faster if eigenvalues are tightly clustered \citep{stiefel1958kernel, kaniel1966estimates, Nocedal}.
+For example, the Hestenes-Stiefel formula sets \citep{Nocedal}:

-The optimal $\alpha$ has a closed-form for quadratics, but for general non-linear objectives line search is necessary.
-We refer the reader to Appx. \ref{sec:line-search-extended-background} for relevant background on line search methods.

-One practical way to improve the convergence rate of CG methods is via \textit{preconditioning}.
-By making a change of variables $\vx = S \hat{\vx}$, one reduces the condition number of the problem and/or renders the eigenvalues of the reparametrized problem more tightly clustered for improved convergence (ideally, $S S^\top \approx (\nabla^2 f)^{-1}$).
+A practical way to further improve the convergence rate of CG methods is via \textit{preconditioning}.
+By making a change of variables $\vz = M^{-1/2} \hat{\vz}$ given some symmetric positive-definite matrix $M$, one reduces the condition number of the problem or tightens the clustering of eigenvalues for improved convergence (ideally, $M^{-1} \approx \nabla^2 g^{-1}$).
 We refer the reader to \citet{hager2006survey} for further details on CG methods.